 ConnectGO will result in an actionable strategy that includes implementation plans for policy, programs and specific transportation projects.
 The strategy, scheduled to be completed in late 2020, will include both short-term and long-term solutions, and will be our roadmap going forward.

 A set of five community-defined principles have emerged to guide the ConnectGo initiative.
 These principles will shape the projects, policies and programs that will ultimately coalesce into a unified regional transportation strategy.

 We’ll be sure to share what we’re learning through local media, on social media and in our newsletter along the way.

 ConnectGO is a bold transportation strategy uniting the people and businesses of Greater Omaha around shared goals for our region.
-Focusing on equitable, accessible, and modern transportation to improve our quality of life and bolster our economic strength, ConnectGO will connect people, opportunities, and communities with an actionable transportation strategy.
-ConnectGO is an initiative of the Greater Omaha Chamber, Smart Cities, and Metro Area Planning Agency (MAPA)
+Focusing on equitable, accessible, and modern transportation to improve our quality of life and bolster our economic strength, ConnectGO will connect people, opportunities, and communities through an actionable transportation strategy for today and tomorrow.
+ConnectGO is an initiative of the Greater Omaha Chamber, Metro Smart Cities, and Metro Area Planning Agency (MAPA)